 In sufficient lineage, each lineage function is replaced with a smaller formula that logically implies the original.
-For example, a sufficient lineage for t_6 is $\tilde{\lambda}{t_6}^8 = x_1 \wedge x_2$.
+For example, a sufficient lineage for t_6 is $\tilde{\lambda}{t_6}^S = x_1 \wedge x_2$.
 The advantage of sufficient lineage is that it can be much smaller than standard lineage, which allows query processing and exploration takes to proceed much more efficiently.
-For example, in our experiments processing a query on an uncompressed data took 20 hours, while it completed in 30m on a database using sufficient lineage.
+For example, in our experiments processing a query on an uncompresed data took 20 hours, while it completed in 30m on a database using sufficient lineage.
 Additionally, understanding query reliability is easy with sufficient lineage: the reliability computed for a query q is always less than or equal to the reliability computed on the original Level I database.
 However, only monotone lineage functions can be represented by a sufficient approach.

 The second generalization is polynomial lineage which is a function that maps each tuple t in a database to a real-valued polynomial on Boolean variables, denoted $\tilde{\lambda}t^P$.
-An example polynomial lineage is $\tilde{\lambda}{t_6}^P$ in Fig. 1.
+An example approximate lineage is $\tilde{\lambda}{t_6}^P$ in Fig. 1.
 There are two advantages of using real-valued polynomials instead of Boolean-valued functions: (1) powerful analytic techniques already exist for understanding and approximating real-valued polynomials, e.g. Taylor series or Fourier Series, and (2) any lineage function can be represented by polynomial approximate lineage.
 Polynomial lineage functions can allow a more accurate semantic than sufficient lineage in the same amount of space, i.e., the difference in value between computing q on the Level I and Level II database is small.
 In Sec.
-5 we demonstrate a view in GO such that polynomial lineage achieves a compression ratio of 171 : 1 and sufficient lineage achieves 27 : 1 compression ratio with error rate less than 10^{-3} (Def.
-2.10).
+5 we demonstrate a view on which, for an error rate of 10^{-3} , polynomial lineage achieves a compression ratio of 171:1, while sufficient lineage achieves 27:1 on the same view.

 Although polynomial lineage can give better compression ratios and can be applied to a broader class of functions, there are three advantages of sufficient lineage over polynomial lineage: (1) sufficient lineage is syntactically identical to complete lineage, and so can be processed by existing probabilistic relational databases without modification, e.g. Trio and Mystiq.
 (2) The semantic of sufficient lineage is easy to understand since the value of a query is a lower bound of the true value, while a query may have either a higher or lower value using polynomial lineage.
-(3) Our experiments show that sufficient lineage is less sensitive to skew, and can result in better compression ratios when the probability assignments to atoms are very skewed.
+(3) Sufficient lineage is less sensitive to skew, and can result in better compression ratios when the probability assignments to atoms are very skewed.